cybertraining-dsc/fa20-523-333/project/project.md

 The histogram assigned to "before_21st_century" does not resemble a normal distribution.
 The **mean** of the histogram is 0.44 while the **mode** is 0.25.
 The **variance** of the data is 0.06819.
 The histogram assigned to "after_21st_century" also does not resemble a normal distribution.
 The **mean** is 0.65 and the **mode** is 0.73.
 The **variance** of the data is 0.05030.
 The data before the 21<sup>st</sup> century is skewed right while the data after the 21<sup>st</sup> century is skewed left.
 This indicates that tracks have become much more energetic since the 21<sup>st</sup> century.
 Songs before 2001 on average have an energy level of 0.44 but there are still many songs with high energy levels.
 Where as, songs after 2001 on average have an energy level of 0.65 but there are very few songs with low energy levels.

 The third feature that was analyzed was "acousticness".
-The visualization for acousticness is seen in **Figure 4**.
+The visualization for acousticness is seen in Figure 4.

 ![acousticness](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/acousticness_histogram_before_and_after_21stcentury.png)